 Kurasawa’s blockbuster hit with Mifune as a ronin.
 It is a straightforward John Ford western-type film transposed to mid-Japan.
 It is relatively fast-paced, barely credible, but wonderfully shot and edited.
 Everyone in the film is less than admirable, and I doubt if there was any deeper motive in Kurasawa than to make a really good adventure film without the undertones of Seven Samurai.
 In this it was, and remains successful.
 I doubt if I would watch it again.
 I skimmed through Sanjuro ’62 which tends to sequel Yojimbo.

-A great film, shot in widescreen, based on US gangster novel but transformed into a critique of Japanese society and the human condition in general.
+A great film, shot in widescreen, based on a US gangster novel but transformed into a critique of Japanese society and the human condition in general.
 First half shot indoors in modern apartment, second half in the lower depth of city.
 Business leaders are corrupt, ruthless, without forgiveness; Mifune is oustanding; the police are portrayed as good people with basic human instincts.
 The cinematography is exceptional.
-The pace is always slower than one feels necessary, but overall effect is superb.
+The pace is always slower than one feels necessary, but the overall effect is superb.
 The final scene is memorable – Mifune alone, back to camera, determined to start again to make good shoes and beat out the bad guys.
 No great vision of humanity here, no real social program, but just more of the same.
 A bit of Shakespeare’s late nihilism?

 A Masterpiece.
 Very long (185 mins) but fascinating.
 Richie mentions Dickens, and there is no question that there is a flavour to this film in its compassion, despair, tenderness, and sense of the common family of humanity.
 Mifune towers over the film, but the other characters also shine.
-The music is v. good, esp Haydn.
+The music is very good, especially Haydn.
 Richie mentions that Kurasawa had the crew meet on the first day and listen to the 4th movement of Beethoven’s Ninth.
 There is a very real sense of affinity between them.
 The filming is truly ooutstanding; the sets; the characters; the locations; the shifts in perspective; the politeness of it all, the captivating exporation of the mouse and the tenderness of the girl.
 Quite an extraordinary event.
 It is hard to believe that this was the last time Mifune worked with Kurasawa They had created something very special on screen.
 Richie’s commentary is extensive.

 This is an extraordinary film, shot in staggering colour.
 At 244 minutes it is a long film and its lack of central character/theme makes it drag slightly.
 It is a devastating look at poverty, and at humanity, with its mix of good and bad, etc. It is almost a comedy, but not quite, but it lacks focus in a way.
 It is not a great film, but a good one; almost an experimental one for Kurasawa.
 He had come off of the Tora disaster, and needed a success, and was advised to be simple, which this film is, It is touching, tender, wistful, not as angry as Kurasawa’s best (there is no character who seeks to redress the poverty, but all seem to accept it as the way things are).
 Mifune is glaringly absent.
 But the colour!
 And some of the haunting scenes.
 The set is reminiscent of Miracle in Milan, and some of the early Italian new wave.
 Overall, a very good film.

 This is a spectacular film, in colour.
 A somewhat rambling story, with too many long shots of action for action’s sake.
 The pacing of the film is a challenge, but the acting is outstanding; the settings extraordinary; and the costumes superb.
-All, of course, created on storyboards in colour by K, so the film had already been “shot” entirely in his mind!
-An interesting portrayal of warlord plotting and planning, with the tragic consequences of father/son for everyone.
-Redone after a fashion in The Last Samurai out of Hollywood.
+All, of course, created on storyboards in colour by Kurasawa, so the film had already been “shot” entirely in his mind!
+An interesting portrayal of a warlord plotting and planning, with the tragic consequences of father/son for everyone.
+Redone after a fashion in The Last Samurai produced in Hollywood.
 Good credits from Lucas and Coppolla.
 The Criterion version is superb.
 There is a huge cast of extras (soldiers) all costumed, so it must have cost a fortune, but seems to have been shot quite quickly, doubtless because of the storyboards (over 200 of them)

 Loosely based on Shakespeare’s Lear, this is a magnificent film in spectacular colour.
 There remains the pacing issue, the over-acting, as in all of Kurasawa’s films, but there is much more drama in this one.
 For one thing, the new queen is a woman with passion and a complete Lady MacBeth persona, not just in words, but in action.
 The scene where she attacks the new king is unforgettable.
 I found the film very moving, and very much in the mode of Kurasawa’s stark view of life, where men continue to choose to kill one another endlessly and for no real reason.
 The music is better, the costumes superb, the movements of the armies, the flames, the plain, all are spectacular and there is an overall sense of cohesion which has been lacking in too many of his films.
 It must rank as his best overall.